-- Check that the radiator and the charge air cooler are not clogged on the air side and that the cooling fins are not damaged. - Carefully scrape the deposit off the radiator's cooling fins.
+- Check that the radiator is not clogged on the air side and that the cooling fins are not damaged. - Carefully scrape the deposit off the radiator's cooling fins.
 If necessary, a paraffin-based engine cleaner can be used. - Bent fins can be straightened using a wire brush, for example, and exercising care.